-3) Chop the onion and garlic.
-Heat the oil in a pan and add the garlic first.
+- Chop the onion and garlic.
+Heat the oil in a thick saute pan and add the garlic first.
 The heat should be very low so that the garlic does not burn.
 The lower the temperature, the more flavour is released by the garlic.
 As the garlic starts changing colour, add the onions.

-4) Saute until onions soften and add the squashed tomatoes. **This is where you add your can of crushed or italian tomatoes if you are using canned ones.
+- Saute until onions soften and add the squashed tomatoes. **This is where you add your can of crushed or Italian tomatoes if you are using canned ones.

-5) Season the sauce with the dried herbs of choice, salt and pepper.
-Bring to a boil and simmer.
-6) Simmer the sauce until it thickens and coats the spoon.
-Taste and guage the level of sourness.
+- Simmer the sauce until it thickens and coats the spoon.
+Taste and gauge the level of sourness.
 Add about half cup milk and 1-2 tsp of sugar or any sweetener.
 The amount of tang or sourness you want here is to your taste.

-9) Serve hot with more fresh black pepper, and some fresh grated parmesan if desired.
+- Serve hot with more fresh black pepper, and some fresh grated Parmesan if desired.

 - I think adding crushed red pepper to this sauce will liken it to an Arrabiata, but I want to keep it simple and call it plain old tomato sauce.
 This sauce can be used as base for any kind of pasta.